PrefectHQ/prefect/docs/tutorials/throttling.md

 f.run(throttle={'print': 1})
 ```
 ::: warning Throttling is an upper bound
-To be clear, the throttle number you provide for each tag serves as an _upper bound_ on the number of tasks which can be run in parallel; it does not guarantee that ...
+To be clear, the throttle number you provide for each tag serves as an _upper bound_ on the number of tasks which can be run in parallel; it doesn't _guarantee_ any fixed amount of parallelism.
 :::

 Let's run our flow with default settings to see how this flow normally behaves: